 If your card account is closed, you likely will lose all the rewards you’ve earned, per the account terms.
-In the run up to that, your rewards redemptions could be limited and rewards-earning opportunities curtailed (or eliminated altogether).
-For example, Pier 1, which announced closures for all of its stores in May 2020, stopped accepting rewards card certificates at its online store during liquidation, but accepted them for a limited time at its physical stores.
+In the run-up to that, your rewards redemptions could be limited and rewards-earning opportunities curtailed (or eliminated altogether).

-Another catch: Many store credit cards (including Pier 1’s) only allow you to redeem your rewards for new purchases.
+Another catch: Many store credit cards only allow you to redeem your rewards for new purchases.
 If the rewards aren’t enough to cover the whole purchase, you may need to pay for the rest with your card just days before the store closes.
-With Pier 1, the card was no longer earning rewards in its dying days, and even if it had been, they probably would have gone to waste since the stores were closing.
+With Pier 1, the card was no longer earning rewards in its dying days; even if it had been, they probably would have gone to waste since the stores were closing.

 If you’re shopping for discounts during a store liquidation sale, another rewards credit card may be a better option than the store’s rewards card.